heroiclabs/nakama-docs/docs/social-realtime-chat.md

 Every message which flows through the realtime chat engine belongs to a channel which is used internally to identify which users should receive the messages.
 Users explicitly join and leave channels when they connect.
 This makes it easy to selectively listen for messages which they care about or decide to "mute" certain channels when they're busy.
 Users can also join multiple channels at once to chat simultaneously in multiple groups or chat rooms.

-There are 3 types of channel:
+There are 3 types of channels:

 1. A chat room is great for public chat.
 Any user can join and participate without the need for permission.
 These rooms can scale to millions of users all in simultaneous communication.
 This is perfect for live participation apps or games with live events or tournaments.